author: niplav, created: 2021-10-13, modified: 2023-01-16, language: multiple, status: in progress, importance: 1, confidence: other

 Alternatives:

-Most feminists today claim that the patriarchy hurts both men and women.
+Some feminists today claim that the patriarchy hurts both men and women.
 However, the word "patriarchy" strongly carries the connotation that men are solely responsible for this, which seems not entirely clear.

 Alternatives: